dirigible-io/dirigible-io.github.io/help/getting_started.md

 * So far we saw how easy is to create and modify a RESTful service.
 More samples can be found [here](../samples/index.html).
 * If you would like to know more about how to write more complex services, you can go to the [API](../api/index.html) section.
-* If you are curious what you can do with Dirigible apart of writing server-side Javascript services, you can have a look at the [features](features.html) section.
+* If you are curious what you can do with Eclipse Dirigible apart of writing server-side Javascript services, you can have a look at the [features](features.html) section.
 * In case you are interested of modeling and generation features in the Low Code/No Code, you can read about [entity data models](concepts_entity_service.html) and [generation capabilities](concepts_generation.html).